 Commissioned by the Bristol Law Society, the West of England Combined Authority (WECA), Invest Bristol & Bath and Bristol+BathLegalTech, the report will provide comprehensive analysis of the region’s strengths in LegalTech and innovation and provide recommendations for the growth of the sector.
-Foot Anstey, Burges Salmon, Datasharp Integrated Communications, Foot Anstey, PracticeEvolve, University of Law and VWV have all signed up as business partners so far.
+Amdaris, Burges Salmon, DAC Beachcroft, Datasharp Integrated Communications, Foot Anstey, PracticeEvolve, University of Law and VWV have all signed up as business partners.

 West of England Mayor Tim Bowles said:

 “The West of England is a vibrant and dynamic hub for innovation in professional services.
 LegalTech brings together our forward-looking legal sector with our globally recognised tech sector to revolutionise the way the legal industry operates.